 Sales soon grew, and Carr opened a factory on Caldewgate, Carlisle, from 1834.

 A committed Quaker, Carr was a gentle, kind and modest man.
 An enlightened employer, he had established a library for his workforce by 1841.

 With assistance from Philip Henry Howard (1801 – 1883), the Member of Parliament for Carlisle, Carr was appointed biscuit maker to Queen Victoria in 1841.
 He was at this point the sole manufacturer of machine-made biscuits in the United Kingdom.
 At this stage only four varieties of biscuit were produced.

 The Royal Warrant was to prove a boon to sales, and 400 tons of biscuits were produced in 1846, with a staff of 90.

-A deeply spiritual man, Henry Carr had a greater inclination towards religion than business.
-However, he was determined to show that he was worthy of the legacy left him by his father.
-He ventured upon an ambitious expansion of the biscuit factory, almost doubling its productive capacity by 1891.
+Henry Carr was appointed chairman of the business.
+A deeply spiritual man, he had a greater inclination towards religion than commerce.
+However he was determined to show that he was worthy of the legacy left him by his father.
+He ventured upon an ambitious expansion of the biscuit factory, almost doubling its productive capacity in 1891.

 Just under 1,000 people were employed by 1891.
 Nearly 300 different varieties of biscuit were produced.
 18,000 Derby biscuits could be produced in one hour.
 200,000 Midget biscuits could be cut in an hour.